thepian/ziloo/Power/BOTTOM_BOARD.md

-The Connector Board is used to get USB power and signal into our consumer device.
+The Bottom Board is used to get USB power and signal into our consumer device.
 It is matched by a Sibling Connector (Base) Board, which is part of a charging and programming base platform.

-The Connector Board sits on the bottom of the Power Module.
+The Bottom Board sits on the bottom of the Power Module.
 It takes in the equivalent of USB Type C and passes on up to 2A 3.5V - 4.4V over a Flexi PCB connection along with signals to control charging.
 It is also responsible for charging a LiPo battery that supplies power when USB isn't connected.

 The consumer of the power is a Ziloo Experiential Research IoT device that is always on.